Sidebar Site Navigation

 Qin "Arthur" Zhu, Ph.D

 I have a general interest in studying perceptual-motor skills, the skills that we acquired and use on daily basis or in sport settings.
-Using perception-action approach, my research examines how perception and action are intertwined in forming perceptual-motor skills and how maximum efficiency could be achieved in sensorimotor control.
+Using perception-action approach, my research examines how perception and action help one another in acquiring the functional control of human movement.
 I am specifically interested in topics of Affordances, Overarm Throwing, Transfer of Motor Skills, and Rehabilitation of Motor Skills.

 RESEARCH PROJECTS IN PROGRESS

 - Perceptual-Motor Mechanisms in Long Distance Aimed Throwing

 - Effect of visual illusion on discrete and continuous tapping task

 - Effect of active music making on reach-to-grasp movement

 M.Ed. in Exercise Science, Shanghai University of Sport (2002)

 B.S. in Coaching Education, Shanghai University of Sport (1999)